 Table of Contents

-Giovanna Piga is a Lecturer in Architecture at Coventry University, Coventry and a registered architect.
+Giovanna Piga is a Lecturer in Architecture at Coventry University, UK, and a registered architect.